elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 ## `do/end` blocks

-At this point, we have learned four control structures: `case`, `cond`, `if` and `unless`, and they were all wrapped in `do/end` blocks.
+At this point, we have learned four control structures: `case`, `cond`, `if`, and `unless`, and they were all wrapped in `do/end` blocks.
 It happens we could also write `if` as follows:

 ```iex
 iex> if true, do: 1 + 2
 3
 ```

 Notice how the example above has a comma between `true` and `do:`, that's because it is using Elixir's regular syntax where each argument is separated by comma.
-We say this syntax is using **keyword lists**.
+We say this syntax is using *keyword lists*.
 We can pass `else` using keywords too:

 ```iex
 iex> if false, do: :this, else: :that